SAN DIEGO (KGTV) - After losing his leg in Iraq, a San Diego veteran is accomplishing more at age 34 than most do in a lifetime.

 It's a decision he hopes will inspire people in a whole new way, encouraging others to save lives through organ donation.

-"Once you're gone from this earth, why not leave one last, lasting legacy for your loved ones and your friends to see?"
+"Once you're gone from this earth, why not leave one last, lasting legacy for your loved ones and your friends to see," Doc said.

 Doc says he's now considering a liver donation and is also working on a book to encourage others facing challenges.